 Continuing on the trail, visitors climb gradually to the edge of the cliff seeing Red-Foots nesting in the Mangrove trees below.
 Birdwatching includes sightings of sharp-beaked finches, large cactus and ground finches, Galapagos doves, and swallow-tailed gulls.
 Reaching the end of the trail, at the cliff’s edge an incredible view of the island and the many birds living there can be observed.

-Day 3 : Plazas, Santa Cruz And Santa Fe
+Day 3 (Sunday) : South Plazas & Santa Fe

 AM: PLAZAS, SANTA CRUZ